-Summer Tour Of Homes 2014
+Summer Home Tour

-Summer Decorating Home Tours
+Summer Decorating Home Tour

 I love all seasons, but summer is always the season that brings the biggest change around the house.
 I welcome it with open arms.
 I want to show you what becomes my focus every summer.